-1 Our children demonstrate their unique abilities in infancy.
-Do not believe me?
+Our children demonstrate unique abilities already in infancy.
+Don't believe it?
 The latest discoveries of scientists will convince you of this.

 The child uses all his senses to understand the world around him

-At the age of 1 month the child already distinguishes a lotcolors: his attention is especially attracted by bright colors, with their help he is oriented in the surrounding world.
-Hands and mouth for the child "tactile vision."
-For example, if a baby at the age of 2 months puts an object in his hand, so that he does not see it, he is then able to recognize it when he sees it.
-The parts of the brain responsible for vision and tactile sensations develop in close interaction with each other.
-Touch gives information about the shape of objects, their size, volume, relief ...
-From the moment when the child can take an object in his hands (this occurs usually at the age of about 5 months), he pulls it in his mouth to better understand and study in detail.
+At the age of 1 month, the child already distinguishes manycolors: his attention is especially attracted by bright colors, with their help he navigates the world around him.
+Hands and mouth for a child are "tactile vision".
+For example, if you put some object in the hand of a 2-month-old baby so that he does not see it, he is then able to recognize it when he sees it.
+The areas of the brain responsible for vision and tactile sensations develop in close interaction with each other.
+Touch provides information about the shape of objects, their size, volume, relief...
+From the moment when a child can take an object in his hands (this usually happens at the age of about 5 months), he pulls it into his mouth in order to better understand and study it in detail.

 The child has a high level of emotional development

-Since birth, the child has increasedemotional sensitivity.
-Experiments have shown that infants at the age of two days begin to cry much more often in response to real crying, and not to imitate it.
-First of all, they react to the crying of babies at the age of several days and less - to the crying of babies at the age of several months.
-They fade away when they are allowed to listen to their own crying, and do not react at all to the cry of the young chimpanzee.
+From birth, the child has increasedemotional sensitivity.
+Experiments have shown that infants aged two days start crying significantly more often in response to real crying, rather than to its imitation.
+First of all, they react to the crying of infants aged several days and less - to the crying of babies aged several months.
+They become quiet when they are allowed to listen to their own crying, and do not react at all to the cry of a baby chimpanzee.

 The memory of the child begins to work from the first months of life